 12. Tooth infections

 Pregnancy hormones could trigger dental issues you are having for a long time.
-If it is followed by fever, you need to get antibiotics because tooth infection/or pain may cause preterm labor.
-It is best to get it fixed once it hits.
+If it is followed by fever, you need to get antibiotics because tooth infection/or pain may cause pre-term labor.
+It is best to get it fixed as soon as it appears.

-For random pain, use Potassium Alum as a home remedy.
+For random toothache, use Potassium Alum as a home remedy.
 Melt potassium alum in a pan.
-Once dry, make it in a powder form and use fingers or toothbrush to apply on the affected gums area or tooth.
-This works an antiseptic and works 99%.
+Once dried, crush it in a powdered form and use fingers or toothbrush to apply on the affected gums area or tooth.
+Rinse after 15 to 20 minutes, This remedy works as an antiseptic, and it is effective 99% of the time.
 It may be a little more uncomfortable and stretchy in your mouth but it will certainly help.

 13. Stretch marks